ALIEN OF THE SEAS: The multifaceted octopus

-Another realistic mosaic depicting an eight-armed octopus, also from a Pompeian floor, accurately depicts the octopus as a predator capable of attacking and cracking the shell of larger and complicated prey, like a lobster.
+A Pompeian floor mosaic accurately depicts the octopus as a predator capable of attacking and cracking the shell of larger and complicated prey, like a lobster.
 Recent research has found that the strange mollusk, unlike a large number of other creatures, also is capable of using tools, for example stones to break mussel shells.
 In the Pacific Ocean, the octopus might seek out and carry away broken coconut shells, which that it use to build nests and hide itself from other predators.

 Appropriately, the Pompeian octopus adorns the cover of Natural History: A Selection by Pliny the Elder, which I like to botanize in.
 A delightfully crazy, encyclopedic, all-encompassing “natural” history from the first century AD.

 The knowledgeable, well-informed and sometimes wildly fabling Pliny the Elder wrote quite a lot about the marvelous octopus; its great adaptability, ability to change colour and astonishing intelligence.
 However, just like Victor Hugo, who may of course have been inspired by Pliny, the Roman writer incorrectly describes the great mollusk as a predator that tends to attack humans, kill and eat them: